bitzquad/bitzquad.com/README.md

 ![C12](Readme/C12.png)

-13. Make sure your current branch is `main` and sync.
+13. Switch to branch `main` and sync.
+Then switch to branch `dev` and sync.
 Start over from step 1 for your next feature.

 ![C13](Readme/C13.png)

+14. When the feature is stable, you can pull commits into `main`.
+Doing so, you should delete `dev` branch and recreate it.
+Inform other developers before doing this.

-14. To update the production server, commits should be pulled into `live` branch.
+15. To update the production server, commits should be pulled into `live` branch.
 But, this should be done by the developer in charge of the production server.
 You can create a pull request from `main` to `live` and inform the developer via discord. **But DO NOT merge/checkout the pull request by yourself.** The developer in charge will review the changes, rebase `main` to `live` and then rebase `live` to `main` for synchronizing the branches.

 #### Alternative case :